KatzenfreundHD/KatzenfreundHD/README.md

 - 👋 Hi, I’m @KatzenfreundHD
-- 👀 I’m interested in BeamNG,HTML,CSS Motorcycles
+- 👀 I’m interested in BeamNG,HTML,CSS,Motorcycles
 - 🌱 I’m currently studyin in a higher technical college
 - 💞️ I’m looking to collaborate on someone, who's fitting to my personality
 - 📫 How to reach me E-Mail: business.katzenfreundhd@gmail.com